What is live-in care?

 Shopping trips to the Regent Shopping Centre in Hamilton are much more fun with another person to chat to, and the carer will make sure that your relative has a varied and engaging social life.

 Some care recipients need help following a lengthy illness or after surgery, and in these cases, the carer will perform all household duties, only stepping back a little once your loved one is happy and able to take up the reins.

 Other care recipients require a more permanent solution, and in these cases, the carer will gradually take on more duties as the need arises.
 This eliminates the confusion of having several different people coming and going, allowing your loved one to form a stable and trusting bond with one single dedicated caregiver.

-Those with more complex needs, such as people with Alzheimer’s disease or dementia, are likely to require personal care as the condition progresses, and an Elder carer can assist with bathing, dressing and personal hygiene, in addition to household duties.
+Those with more complex needs, such as people with Alzheimer’s disease or dementia, are likely to require personal care as the condition progresses, and an Elder carer can assist with bathing, getting out and about, ressing and personal hygiene, in addition to household duties.

 All Elder carers can cope in an emergency, and they all understand the importance of moderate and appropriate exercise and a healthy and nutritious diet.
 They will step in wherever help is needed, but are happy to take a back seat when your loved one wants to take charge, such as cooking a meal, for example.

 The carer will help to arrange appointments for hospital or doctor’s appointments and will make sure that your relative attends, whether at Woodstock or Modyrvale Medical Centres, or another GP surgery in the region.
 They will collect prescriptions from the nearest pharmacy and make sure that medication is taken following medical advice.

 How much does this type of live-in care cost in Lanarkshire?

 The majority of our clients expect live-in care costs to be comparable to care home fees, particularly since live-in care offers one to one care throughout every day and overnight.